Woman shopping on her phone outside during the holidays.

 AI-powered shopping expected to influence billions in retail sales

-Retailers discovered during the holiday season that AI-generated product recommendations as well as AI-powered chatbots and virtual shopping assistants can be powerful tools to boost sales.
+Retailers discovered during the holiday season that AI-generated product recommendations as well as AI-powered chatbots and virtual shopping assistants can be powerful tools to prepare for the holiday season and boost sales.

 They also learned that consumers like getting AI assistance with their shopping.
 Heading into the holidays, the Shopify/Gallup survey found that 74% of consumers believed that AI helps in finding deals and offers, 69% believed it makes it easier to discover new brands and products, and 67% said it makes it easier to get recommendations based on previous purchases.